MiSTer-devel/TI-99_4A_MiSTer/README.md

+#TI-99/4A Core for MiSTer
+See below for original readme

+- Use the create-misterrom.cmd file to create the full bin file.
+- Requires 994aROM.BIN and 994AGROM.BIN files (speech ROMs are optional [speech not currently working]).
+- Load this as Full.bin
+- When loading carts, load C/G files before loading D files.

 # EP994A
 My TI-99/4A clone implemented with a TMS99105 CPU and FPGA (master branch).
 Another version of the clone (the latest development in soft-cpu branch) includes my own